gigirotto7/gigirotto7.github.io/_pages/about.md

   - /about.html
 ---

 I began my journey in mechanical engineering at the University of São Paulo in Brazil, and I'm now continuing it with a master's degree at the Technical University of Munich.
-What’s driven me all along is a deep passion for space systems and the challenge of solving complex, multidisciplinary problems.

 Recipient of the AUCANI merit scholarship.